Overview

 The ACCU Scheme plays an important role in Australia’s net zero transition.
 It is a voluntary scheme that supports Australian landholders, communities and businesses to cut their greenhouse gas emissions and increase carbon storage.

-We have now made two new savanna fire management methods to account for carbon abatement from fire management in northern Australia.
-These methods will allow projects to earn credits for carbon stored in living trees and standing dead trees, alongside carbon sequestered in debris and avoided emissions.
+On 11 April 2026, two new savanna fire management methods commenced.
+These methods account for carbon abatement from fire management in northern Australia.
+They allow projects to earn credits for carbon stored in living trees and standing dead trees, alongside carbon sequestered in debris and avoided emissions.
 To support this, we have developed a new tool—SavCAM—which is available at Savtools.

 The two methods are the: